don-reba/peoples-note/doc/readme.txt

 Evernote Support
 ----------------

 In order to enable this, you need to get a developer API key from Evernote and set it in "src\client\src\API Key.h".
+Without it, the program will build and run, but won't be able to connect to Evernote's servers.